Afraid of Travel Nursing? Here’s Why You Shouldn’t Be

 Misconceptions about Travel Nursing

 - Travel nursing isn’t a stable source of income: The United States Bureau of Labor and Statistics predicts a 19% job growth for Registered nurses by the year 2022.
-There is a demand for experienced nurses across the nation.
+On top of the existing nursing shortage, the high demand for travel nurses is only expected to grow.
 Becoming and maintaining a career as a travel nurse requires a little more thought and financial planning then a staff position requires only because of downtime between assignments and the off chance that a contract gets canceled.
 No matter what profession you are in you should always have money saved in case of an emergency.
 Many companies offer matching retirement packages and a competitive salary, not to mention all of the tax benefits.
 Financial freedom and the freedom to travel are just some of the many benefits of the travel nursing profession.